 Decoding the Queer Appeal of ABBA

-Arguably, being out and proud wasn’t exactly ‘cool’ either, though sexual minorities have often been renowned for their interest in and devotion to popular culture given it can be seen as a fantastical escape from daily life.
+Arguably, being out and proud wasn’t exactly ‘cool’ either, though sexual minorities have often been renowned for their interest in and devotion to popular culture given it can be seen as an escape from daily life.
 Many minorities will understand and rely on escapism when sufficient support networks aren’t there, making pop culture a necessity in the lives of many LGBTQ people.

 All that aesthetic-eccentricity and polyester contributed to the wondrous world of ABBA that we know and love at present, allowing for the listener to totally immerse themselves in the music.

 ABBA’s resurgence in the mid-90s can largely be attributed to the queer community – the band’s upbeat image and feel-good music providing an escapism from the reality of the AIDS crisis.Films like Muriel’s Wedding, and The Adventures of Priscilla, Queen of the Desert – which integrated the band’s back catalogue into their plots – attracted huge queer followings.

 In a post-ABBA world, any artist to emerge from Sweden with a great pop song to their name has acquired the “sounds like ABBA” comparison.
 Artists like Robyn, Tove Lo, and The Knife owe as much to ABBA for songwriting inspiration as they do to their queer fan-base for their careers.
 Swedish artists are rightfully recognised as some of the best in the business when it comes to emotional, heart-string-tugging pop.

 As a community, perhaps the raw relatability of transforming emotion and suffering into something manageable is why LGBTQ people connect with quality pop music so much – it’s essentially what we have to do in our own lives.
 Perhaps it’s also because we all need to get hammered to Dancing Queen to make wedding reception’s bearable.